 Your business must process personal information to capture the target audience through complex digital marketing efforts.
 Closely monitor these activities for disclosure, consent, and transparency.
 Digital marketing is impossible without personal data.
 If your company wants to work with a third-party marketer for a data sale, consumers can opt out of the sale of their data under CCPA law.
 Businesses should therefore identify a sale and apply suitable marketing practices.

-A December 2019 survey found that 52 percent of companies would not be CCPA compliant by January 1 2020.
+A December 2019 survey found that 52 percent of companies would not be CCPA compliant by January 1, 2020.
 In fact, those estimates were rather optimistic.
 Businesses claiming to be compliant were not truly compliant.
 Only larger businesses were somewhat prepared to handle the fallout from CCPA implementation.
-A major drawback was the broad view on personal data that CCPA adopted.
+A major drawback was the broad view of personal data that the CCPA adopted.
 Under the Act's provisions, the contents of a leave request email from an employee could be construed as privacy or personal data.

-Also, many businesses mistook using a CCPA-compliant vendor for handling sensitive information as being CCPA compliant themselves.
+Also, many businesses mistook using a CCPA-compliant vendor for handling sensitive information as being CCPA-compliant themselves.
 Amidst all the confusion, organizations did not modify their websites.
 At its core, the CCPA was too new a law and still changing.
 Familiarize yourself with the CCPA guidelines and work on processes that give consumers their data within the 45-day window.
-Check the earlier section on 'Obligations for Organizations/Businesses' for a better idea on how to proceed.
+Check the earlier section on 'Obligations for Organizations/Businesses' for a better idea of how to proceed.
 Remember, your business is responsible for your data as well as its compliance.

 Most businesses understand what data they keep, where they keep it, and how it is protected.
 If you don't, begin a data mapping project.
-Maybe your business is accidentally not being compliant since you aren't aware of a section within your organization that is gathering and maintaining protected data.
+Maybe your business is accidentally not compliant since you aren't aware of a section within your organization that is gathering and maintaining protected data.